100 Million Quora Users Affected By 'Malicious' Data Breach

 "Questions and answers that were written anonymously are not affected by this breach as we do not store the identities of people who post anonymous content," D'Angelo explained in a blog post.
 "The overwhelming majority of the content accessed was already public on Quora, but the compromise of account and other private information is serious."

-He noted that Quora believes it has "identified the root cause," but that an investigation by an outside security firm is still ongoing.
+He noted that Quora believes it has "identified the root cause," but that an investigation by an outside security firm is ongoing.
 The company will be notifying affected users, he added, and "we have also notified law enforcement officials."

 The news follows a string of high-profile cybersecurity breaches in recent years.